uviclibraries/rstudio/tidyverse-data.md

 **Create a data frame**

-Create a data frame of US Cities and their average profit for each.
+Create a data frame of US Cities and the profit on discounted values for each.

 - You will use the `discountedUSPurchases` data frame to create this *new* data frame.